The Flu: What's the Fuss?

 Perhaps easier said than done, but keeping yourself chill during cold and flu season, which of course, coincides with the stress of holiday season, can make a huge difference in your immune response.
 Know how to set limits, keep it simple with meals and gifts, get plenty of rest, and keep to a 95/5 Rule of healthy food and habits — 95% of the time do the healthiest thing even if you indulge a little here and there.
 Even just 3 minutes of meditation once or twice a day can also help keep your immune system – and emotions – more resilient.

 I recommend the following supplements to my patients to prevent colds and flu – during travel, or when there’s a lot of illness going around.
 For up to 2 weeks take the following for prevention:

-For kids: A Multi-vitamin/mineral is a good way to cover the basics and ensure optimal nutrient intake and immune health, especially in picky eaters
+A Multi-vitamin/mineral is a good way to cover the basics and ensure optimal nutrient intake and immune health, especially in picky eaters

 Vitamin D3: Adequate vitamin D status is critical for optimal immune function and is hard to get enough of from food alone, especially in the winter.
 It's also been shown that adequate vitamin D levels reduces your likelihood of getting the cold and flu substantially.
 A large systematic review suggests that supplementation may help prevent upper respiratory infections.
 The dose for adults is 2000-5000 units daily; for kids its 400-2000 units/day depending on age.